alexissavin/simple-uploader/README.md

 You can specify the server accepted tokens from the file referenced using the `-tokens` option.

+## Token Brute Force Attack Mitigation

+There is a basic protection against token brute force attack.
+Any source IP attempting to connect with an invalid token is blacklisted for 5 minutes after 3 attemtps.
+You can use the `-maxattempts` option to specify another value.

 ## CORS

 If you enable CORS support using `-cors` option, the server append `Access-Control-Allow-Origin` header to the response.
 This feature is disabled by default.